 Liberty Leading the People is one of France's most famous paintings.

-Like The Coronation of Napoleon, it is mentioned in almost every French history book.
+It's also mentioned in almost every French history book.

 Many people think the painting represents the Revolution of 1789.